charlotte-os/charlotte-core/README.md

 ### Documentation

-Detailed documentation will eventually be available on the project's wiki and website.
+Detailed documentation will eventually be available in this repository's GitHub wiki and at CharlotteOS's website: https://www.charlotte-os.org/

 ### Contributing

-Contributions are welcome and highly appreciated.
+Contributions are always welcome and highly appreciated.
 Please create a new branch for your work and submit a pull request on GitHub.
 Make sure to rebase all your changes on master to maintain a linear commit history avoiding merge commits to the extent possible.
+Feel free to grab any unassigned issues in the GitHub issue tracker for this repository.